apreston95/academic-kickstart/content/home/teaching.md

 weight = 10
 +++

-Below is a list of all courses that I have tutoring experince in
+Below is a list of all courses that I have tutoring experience in

 * **Spring 2018**
   - Basic Macroeconomics (Diploma Level)